You may not know it, but you’ve experienced tinnitus.

 Why Tinnitus Can’t Be Ignored

 The most common reason that people experience tinnitus is hearing loss.
 If you notice that you’re having this problem regularly, you should get a hearing screening from a qualified professional to see if you’re suffering from hearing loss.
 Start paying attention to when tinnitus is occurring, and think back.
 Were your ears exposed to any extremely loud noises within the last week before tinnitus occurred?
-Make notes of ringing noises in your ears and any possible causes for this ringing.
+Make notes about your experience of tinnitus and your thoughts on what causes ringing in your ears.
 If you notice that you have tinnitus multiple times a month, you should get a hearing evaluation.

 Don’t hesitate to have your hearing checked.
 You’ve heard the saying that it’s better to be safe than sorry.
 That applies strongly to tinnitus.
 You shouldn’t play around with your hearing or hope that the problem will go away on its own.
 If you’re experiencing hearing loss, then the problem is not going to get better.
 In fact, it’s most likely going to get worse.